Guinea pig or hamster? They look similar, but they’re very different pets.

 Scream is a common sign of fear in hamsters.

-A hiss implies aggression; hamsters are aggressive compared to guinea pigs.
+A hiss implies aggression.
+Hamsters are aggressive compared to guinea pigs.

 4. What Is the Difference in Hamster vs Guinea Pig Diet?